Skip to main content

 Threats: Habitat disturbance and modification

-Inanga live in lowland freshwater habitats like coastal creeks and streams, rivers, lagoons, lakes, estuaries and wetlands.
-Unlike other migratory galaxiids, they don’t travel long distances inland as they have difficulty swimming through swift-flowing rapids and cannot climb past waterfalls.
+Inanga live in coastal creeks and streams, rivers, lagoons, lakes, estuaries and wetlands.
+Unlike New Zealand’s other migratory galaxiids, they don’t travel long distances inland as they have difficulty swimming through swift-flowing rapids and cannot climb past waterfalls.

-Adult inanga often swim in shoals and can be seen roving around during the daytime feeding on tiny insects.
-The adults of other migratory galaxiids tend to live a more solitary and nocturnal life.
+Adult inanga often swim in shoals and can be seen during the daytime feeding on tiny insects.
+The adults of other migratory galaxiids tend to be more solitary and are generally seen at night.

-Although inanga are native to New Zealand and some of its offshore islands, they are also found in other Southern Hemisphere countries including Australia, Chile, Argentina and the Falklands Islands.
+Although inanga are native to New Zealand and some of its offshore islands.
+This species is the most widely distributed native freshwater fish in the world.
+Besides New Zealand, inanga are found in Australia, Chile, Argentina and the Falkland Islands.

 Inanga lifecycle